 Because reading is often part of the writing process, we also offer reading support in English and Spanish at the Writing Center.
 Reading strategies we used in high school, in our jobs, and recreationally may not always be best suited for the kinds — and quantities — of reading we are asked to do in our undergraduate and graduate courses at Temple.
 As with writing, developing strategic and effective reading skills is a lifelong process, and reading for one course or major may require a fairly distinct skill set from other courses or majors.
 Bring in an article or other text to your session, and together we can explore strategies tailored to your reading goals.

-See the links at the right for detailed descriptions of the services we offer.
+See the links on the left for detailed descriptions of the services we offer.
 These services are open to all currently enrolled Temple University undergraduate and graduate students, regardless of college or degree program.
 All services are free of charge.

 For general information about the Writing Center, contact Darla Himeles.